Connected Coordinated Motion Planning with Bounded Stretch: Introduction

 A critical parameter in self-assembly is the robustness of the involved shapes, corresponding to sufficient local connectivity to prevent fragility.
 This leads to the concept of \emph{scaled shapes}; intuitively, a scale factor of $c$ corresponds to replacing each pixel of a polyomino shape by a quadratic $c\times c$ array of pixels.
 This has fundamental connections to Kolmogorov and runtime complexity, as shown by Soloveichik and Winfree~\cite{soloveichik2007complexity}: ``Furthermore, the independence of scale in self-assembly theory appears to play the same crucial role as the independence of running time in the theory of computability$\ldots$ [we] show that the running-time complexity, with respect to Turing machines, is polynomially equivalent to the scale complexity of the same function implemented via self-assembly by a finite set of tile types.''
 As a consequence, limiting scale has received considerable attention: While Soloveichik and Winfree established unbounded scale in general self-assembly, other work has managed to achieve logarithmic and even (in specific scenarios) constant scale.

 As we demonstrate in this paper, achieving optimal makespan for connected reconfiguration is provably hard, even in relatively basic cases.
 On the positive side, we present methods that are capable of achieving a constant-factor approximation, assuming not more than a generalization of constant scale of start and target configurations.
-In fact, our method realizes \emph{constant stretch}: If mapping the start configuration to the target configuration requires a maximum Manhattan distance of $d$, then the total duration of our overall schedule is $\mathcal{O}(d)$.
-As can be seen from \cref{fig:example}(a) (where $d$ corresponds to trajectory A), this is considerably more intricate than in a non-connected setting, even in very basic instances.
-Instead, this requires coordination of the whole arrangement, as sketched in \cref{fig:example}(b).
+In fact, our method realizes \emph{constant stretch}: If mapping the start configuration to the target configuration requires a maximum Manhattan distance of $d$, then the total duration of our overall schedule is~$\mathcal{O}(d)$.
+As can be seen from \cref{fig:example-a} (where $d$ corresponds to trajectory A), this is less straightforward than in a non-connected setting, even in very basic instances.
+Instead, this quickly requires coordination of the whole arrangement, as sketched in~\cref{fig:example-b}.